Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/03-integrations/agentic-frameworks/llamaindex/README.md

 | Example complexity  | Easy                                                                 |
 | SDK used            | Amazon BedrockAgentCore Python SDK                                           |

-This example demonstrates how to integrate a LlamaIndex agent with AWS Bedrock AgentCore, enabling you to deploy a financial assistant with tool-using capabilities as a managed service.
+This example demonstrates how to integrate a LlamaIndex agent with Amazon Bedrock AgentCore, enabling you to deploy a financial assistant with tool-using capabilities as a managed service.

 ## Prerequisites